mims-harvard/MedTok/README.md

 We provide two ways to use MedTok.

 One is using this codebase to run inference script to get all tokens and corresponding embeddings.
-The embeddings are also available at [MedTok](add_links).
+The embeddings are also available at [HuggingFace](add_links).

 ```bash
 python inference.py
 ```
 or

-The other is accessing MedTok by [MedTok](add_links).
+The other is accessing MedTok by [HuggingFace](add_links).
 ```bash
 from transformers import AutoTokenizer
 tokenizer = AutoTokenizer.from_pretrained("MedTok")